Skip to main content

 For example, if the gas company installed a prepayment meter and your landlord has to pay to change it back before they rent out the property again.

-Your landlord cannot withhold your deposit just because you have not paid your final energy bills.
+Your landlord cannot keep your deposit just because you have not paid your final energy bills.
 Your debt is to the energy company not the landlord.

-Contact your energy company at least 2 days before you move out.
+Contact your energy and water suppliers at least 2 days before you move out.
 Tell them:

 • the date you are leaving